ivanono156/fabflix/README.md

   #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.

   #### Explain how Connection Pooling is utilized in the Fabflix code.
+  #### We use connection pooling by reusing database connections in our serlvets when a request is made.
+We use this for load balancing between, the master and slave instances that we created.
+This helps to
+  #### distrubute tasks between the two servers.
   #### Explain how Connection Pooling works with two backend SQL.
+  ####

 # Master/Slave